-In zero-resource domain adaptation experiments, we do not use any data from TED or PatTR, either as training or development data.
+In zero-resource domain adaptation experiments, we do not use any data from TED or PatTR, neither as training nor development data.
+The models are trained on our multi-domain dataset consisting of five domains.
 The results are shown in Table 2.
 We compute statistical significance with paired bootstrap resampling (Koehn, 2004).
-Unless otherwise specified, we always compare the models against the sentence-level baseline.